Alpha Picks by Seeking Alpha: Is It Worth It?

 The team's research shows that portfolios perform better when letting winners run.

-A stock is a “winner” when it doubles from the price at which it was purchased.
+A stock is dubbed a ‘winner' when it doubles from the price at which it was purchased.
+For ‘winners' whose rating has fallen to ‘Hold' and remains there for 180 consecutive days, only the initial investment is sold.

 3. Investment team

-In addition to its best-in-class data, analytical tools, and proprietary models, Alpha Picks' investment team always makes the final buy/sell/hold decisions.
+On top of its algorithm, analytical tools, and proprietary models, the Alpha Picks' investment team always makes the final buy/sell/hold decisions.

 In this way, the service describes its investing approach as “quantamental,” combining both quantitative and fundamental analysis.